SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa.md

 -   *Clear selection* – unmarks series selected in the *SA-Processing* window.

--   *Specification…* – enables the user to pick the seasonal adjustment specification from the list.
+-   *Specification…* – enables the user to pick a seasonal adjustment specification from the list.
 The chosen specification will be applied to the time series once processed.

 -   *Priority* – an indicator that can be used to mark a series that require more or less attention.
 Priorities take values from 0 to 10.
 JDemetra+ computes them automatically, based on the average of the (logged) series.
 The user can choose the method of computation (log-based or level based).